fracpete/python-weka-wrapper3/doc/source/install.rst

 .. code-block:: bash

-   $ apt-get install build-essential python-dev
+   $ apt-get install build-essential python3-dev

-Now, you can install the various packages that we require for installing *`python-weka-wrapper*:
+Now, you can install the various packages that we require for installing *`python-weka-wrapper3*:

 .. code-block:: bash

-   $ apt-get install python-pip python-numpy
+   $ apt-get install python3-pip python3-numpy

 The following packages are optional, but necessary if you also want some graphical output:

 .. code-block:: bash

-   $ apt-get install python-imaging python-matplotlib python-pygraphviz
+   $ apt-get install python3-imaging python3-matplotlib python-pygraphviz

 Download an Oracle JDK and un-tar it in ``/opt`` (e.g., ``/opt/jdk1.7.0_75/``).
 Export the Java home directory as follows (required for the *javabridge*